 Choosing the right secured credit card is vital for building or rebuilding your credit score.
 The factors to consider when choosing one include:

-• Minimum deposit – Look for a card that requires a low-security deposit if you don’t have a lot of money to pay upfront.
+• Minimum deposit – If you don’t have much money to pay upfront, look for a card that requires a low security deposit.
 The lowest required security deposit is around $49.

-• Maximum deposit – If you want to have a higher credit limit, find a card that requires a higher security deposit.
-Many secured credit cards allow a limit of up to $5000, but there are several that allow an even higher limit – up to $10000.
+• Maximum deposit – If you want a higher credit limit, find a card that requires a higher security deposit.
+Many secured credit cards allow a limit of up to $5000, but several allow an even higher limit – up to $10000.

 • Fees – As with any other credit card, a secured credit card includes different fees, such as for application and processing, so make sure you compare different cards to find the most affordable one.
-They can also include annual fees, but that’s not always the case.
-Find a card with low fees, and no annual fees, because the goal is to build or repair your credit score so that you can upgrade to an unsecured credit card.
+They can also include annual fees, but that’s not always true.
+Find a card with low fees and no annual fees because the goal is to build or repair your credit score so that you can upgrade to an unsecured credit card.

 • Interest rates – You won’t have to worry about interest rates if you provide on-time, full payments every month.
-However, choose a card with low-interest rates, just to be on the safe side.
-You won’t potentially get into debt, nor hurt your credit score.
+However, choose a card with low interest rates to be on the safe side.
+You won’t potentially get into debt or hurt your credit score.

 • Credit checks – Look for a provider who doesn’t conduct credit checks before issuing a secured credit card if you’ve ever declared bankruptcy.
-Such providers often have high-interest rates, but shop around for a thorough comparison, or simply never miss a payment once you get your card.
+Such providers often have high interest rates, but shop around for a thorough comparison, or never miss a payment once you get your card.

-• Reporting to the major credit bureaus – Make sure your chosen credit card issuer reports your activity to the three credit bureaus every month, as that will help you build good credit quickly.
+• Reporting to the major credit bureaus – Make sure your chosen credit card issuer reports your activity to the three credit bureaus every month, which will help you build good credit quickly.

-• Reputation – You should choose a reputable and reliable provider, so that you don’t fall for a scam, or pay higher fees and interest rates to a sketchy bank.
+• Reputation – You should choose a reputable provider so that you don’t fall for a scam or pay higher fees and interest rates to a sketchy bank.

 PRO Tip